I’ve struggled with balance since forever.

 6. I battled clinical depression most of my life, except I didn’t know it was depression until I nearly had a nervous breakdown—I just thought I was really crabby.
 I have been mostly depression-free since 2008–though, still sometimes crabby.
 I’m super intentional about managing my depression with a combo of natural supplements and lifestyle choices.
 I write and speak about that quite a bit around here, because I want you to be depression-free, too.

 7. I am a recovering People Pleaser, a recovering Perfectionist, a Reformed Late Person, and the world’s worst Multi-Tasker.

 8. I love to cook.
 Eating healthy food has been one of my most successful strategies for fighting depression and anxiety.
 I recently completed six months of culinary training and I now hold an accredited culinary certification called, “Plant-Based Professional.”
 It’s very fancy.

 9. I love being home.
 And I also love the beach.
 And as of the summer of 2020, those two things are actually in the same general vicinity.
 It’s almost too good to be true.

 10. I love lists.
 (And parenthetical phrases.)

 My Official Bio: (written in 3rd person, as if someone else wrote it)

-Sandy Cooper is a Bible study teacher, podcaster, and writer.
+Sandy Cooper is a Bible study teacher, podcaster, writer, and self-proclaimed foodie.
 She helps frazzled women find peace.

-She is the author of Finding Your Balance and Is the Voice in My Head God…or Just Me? (coming Septemeber 2020).
-She has been blogging since 2008 at thescooponbalance.com, and podcasts weekly at The Balanced MomCast.
-She recently moved back to Jacksonville, Florida with her family so she could live by the ocean until she dies.
+She is the author of Is the Voice in My Head God or Just Me? and Finding Your Balance.
+She has been blogging since 2008 at thescooponbalance.com and podcasts weekly at The Balanced MomCast.
+She loves walking by the ocean and preparing delicious plant-based meals.
+She lives in Florida with her family, where she sometimes pretends she’s on a cooking show.